Let’s talk about writing. An interview with Maureen Nolan.

 Introduction

 Words move the world.
-Wether the words are written, spoken, or sung, words have impact.
+Whether the words are written, spoken, or sung, words have an impact.
 Many of us speak and read words everyday without thought to how people use words to tell stories, present facts, and share opinions.
-We rely on writers to inform us of what’s happening around the world and we seek entertainment from them as well.
+We rely on writers to inform us of what’s happening around the world, and we seek entertainment from them as well.
 Writing is all around us, but most people don’t even notice.

-Have you ever thought about being a writer?
-I think many people have had this dream at one point in their life.
+Have you ever considered being a writer?
+Many people have had this dream at one point in their lives.

 For this interview, I found a writer.
 Maureen Nolan was gracious to answer my questions about her career as a writer.
 If you’re thinking about starting a career in writing, Maureen’s perspective can help.